iewaij/idinn-streamlit/docs/joss/paper.md

 ### Training

-Although the neural network controller has not been trained yet, we can still compute the total cost associated with its order policy.
-To do so, we integrate it with our previously specified sourcing model and run simulations for 100 periods.
+As for the single-sourcing model, we can evaluate the performance of an untrained dual-sourcing controller by integrating it with our previously specified dual-sourcing model and running simulations for 100 periods.

 ```python
 dual_controller.get_total_cost(sourcing_model=dual_sourcing_model, sourcing_periods=100)
 ```

-Unsurprisingly, the performance is poor because we are only using the untrained neural network in which the weights are just (pseudo) random numbers.
-We can train the neural network controller using the `train` method, in which the training data is generated from the given sourcing model.
-To better monitor the training process, we specify the `tensorboard_writer` parameter to log both the training loss and validation loss.
-For reproducibility, we also specify the seed of the underlying random number generator using the `seed` parameter.
+To improve the initially poor performance, we can train the neural network controller using the `train` method.

 ```python
 from torch.utils.tensorboard import SummaryWriter